KARLE-ATHARVA/BDA_Mini_Project/README.md

 ## 🧭 **Project Overview**

-**Real-Time Weather Tracker 4.2** is an advanced **Big Data Analytics** project designed to demonstrate the power of continuous data streaming and visualization.
+**Real-Time Weather Tracker** is an advanced **Big Data Analytics** project designed to demonstrate the power of continuous data streaming and visualization.
 It collects live weather parameters — **Temperature**, **Humidity**, and **Wind Speed** — using the **Open-Meteo API**, logs them periodically, and generates a **real-time visual dashboard** for monitoring and analytics.

 The system blends **real-time data engineering** with **statistical interpretation**, making it a perfect showcase of modern data analytics pipelines in action.